 Glioblastoma subtypes are known to impact disease outcome: while the 91% of patients with glioblastoma whose tumors display isocitrate dehydrogenase gene 1 or 2 (IDH) wild-type mutations have a median survival of 1.2 years, the remaining 9% of patients, who have IDH-mutant tumors, have a median survival of 3.6 years.
 Methylation status of the DNA repair enzyme 06-methylguanine-DNA methyltransferase (MGMT) is also associated with longer survival.
 This study is the first to examine the association between maximal resection of CE and NCE tumor with survival by IDH–wild-type and IDH-mutant subtypes and by MGMT methylation status.

-"For both [IDH–wild-type and IDH-mutant] glioblastoma, the standard of care for patients with newly diagnosed disease is surgical resection followed by radiotherapy given in combination with the DNA-alkylating agent temozolomide," write the researchers, led by first author Annette Molinaro, PhD, Associate Professor of Neurological Surgery and of Epidemiology and Biostatistics at the University of California, San Francisco (UCSF).
+"For both [IDH–wild-type and IDH-mutant] glioblastoma, the standard of care for patients with newly diagnosed disease is surgical resection followed by radiotherapy given in combination with the DNA-alkylating agent temozolomide," write Annette Molinaro, PhD, Associate Professor of Neurological Surgery and of Epidemiology and Biostatistics at the University of California, San Francisco (UCSF), and colleagues.
 "Maximum resection of CE tumor on T1-weighted magnetic resonance imaging has been consistently associated with longer survival.
 However, the association of maximal resection of the CE tumor with survival within glioblastoma subgroups and the potential importance of resection of NCE disease remain poorly understood."

 The retrospective, multicenter cohort study included a development cohort from UCSF consisting of 761 patients, diagnosed with glioblastoma between 1997 and 2017 with a median of 9.6 years of follow-up, and two validation cohorts, one comprising 107 patients from Mayo Clinic, diagnosed between 2004 and 2014 with 5.7 years of follow-up, and the other consisting of 99 patients in the Cleveland Clinic's Ohio Brain Tumor Study, for whom data was collected between 2008 and 2011, with a median follow-up of 10.9 months.